noppefoxwolf/presentations/tryswift/25/presentation-en.md

 ^ Next, let’s look at the metadata of this HEIC image.
 ^ There are a few keys inside.
-^ So, which one makes it a Genmoji?
+^ Which key is required for a Gemmoji?
 ^ It’s tiff:DocumentName.
-^ That’s the key that tells the system it’s a Genmoji.
+^ That’s the key piece.

 ---